yohangz/ornamentum/src/app/feature/dropdown/data-binding/dropdown-client-side-stream/components/docs/client-side-stream-with-options.md

 if (this.globalRefService.isBrowser) {

-  // This code is used to set the items collection every 2 seconds.
+  // This code is used to set the options collection every 2 seconds.
   // Replace this with your own data extraction logic. timer(0, 2000).pipe(
     tap(() => {